wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/documentation.rst

-For each ``django`` application we tend to create a file called ``index.rst`` which is considered the main fail for the application.
+For each ``django`` application we tend to create a file called ``index.rst`` which is considered the main file for the application.

 And ``pages/project/index.rst`` is the main file for the whole project.